 Alliance Radiology is the imaging service provider for Tri-City PET/CT, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
 We will be providing updates here.

-Patients with scheduled exams: If you were not displaying symptoms at the time of scheduling your exam, but have since began to experience symptoms of COVID-19 (including a fever, cough, sore throat or shortness of breath or difficulty breathing), have been exposed to or are caring for an individual who is positive for COVID-19, or have traveled recently to or from an area experiencing COVID-19 spread, please call us at (760) 599-9940 to speak with a Care Team member.
+If you were not displaying symptoms at the time of scheduling or confirming your appointment, but have since begun to experience symptoms of COVID-19 (including a fever, new or changed cough, shortness of breath or difficulty breathing), have been exposed to or are caring for an individual who is positive for COVID-19, or have traveled recently to or from an area experiencing COVID-19 spread, please call us at (760) 599-9940 to speak with a Care Team member.
 If you are determined to be in an at-risk category, we will work with you to reschedule your appointment appropriately.
 In addition, call your referring provider to discuss next steps in your care.

 The COVID-19 pandemic across the U.S. continues to change rapidly.
 We are dedicated to keeping you informed.